Engine Management Calibration

 This is an area of uncompromised focus.
 Modified engines require proper calibration to ensure the vehicle has peak performance with maximum reliability.
 Unfortunately anyone with a laptop feels like they are capability of performing these functions but be assured these are complex systems and getting more complex.
 Our focus on GM only products has enabled us to be very strong in this department.
-With today’s new “torque based” control systems the calibration game as changed completely.
+With today’s new “Torque Based” control systems, and the recently released E99 controllers utilizing "Neural Network" algorithms, the calibration game as changed completely.
 The engines ties to the transmissions are more than just mechanical.
 Don’t get the engine right and the transmission won’t be happy!

 Much of the calibration is performed in our state of the art controlled dynamometer cell.
-We utilize a Land and Sea Dynomite which features a full Eddy Current load control as well as 1500 rear wheel horsepower capability.
+We utilize a Mainline PRO Hub dyno which features a full Eddy Current load control as well as 3000 horsepower capability.
 More importantly is this dynos ability to provide data.
 Without data we are unable to accurately make the required changes.
 With this dyno we are able to monitor the following functions;

 - HORSEPOWER AND TORQUE